ArisHorvat/Sports-Roster-Manager/README.md

 - **📊 Statistics**: Monitor player performance in real time.
 - **💾 Caching**: Improve performance and reduce load times with cached data.
 - **📁 File Upload/Download**: Manage player assets like photos or documents.
+- **💾 Offline Mode**: Cached data allows you to continue using the app even if the server is down.

 ### Security & Backend
 - **🔒 JWT Authentication**: Secure login and access control.